hapijs/joi/README.md

 Generates a reference to the value of the named key.
 References are resolved at validation time and in order of dependency so that if one key validation depends on another, the dependent key is validated second after the reference is validated.
 References support the following arguments:
 - `key` - the reference target.
-References cannot point up the object tree, only to siebling keys, but they can point to their siebling's children (e.g. 'a.b.c') using the `.` separator.
+References cannot point up the object tree, only to sibling keys, but they can point to their siblings' children (e.g. 'a.b.c') using the `.` separator.
 If a `key` starts with `$` is signifies a context reference which is looked up in the `context` option object.
 - `options` - optional settings:
     - `separator` - overrides the default `.` hierarchy separator.